-A direct award (above PCR 2015) is to be made which is supported by use of a VEAT notice.
+A direct award (above PCR 2015 Value Threshold) is to be made which is supported by use of a VEAT notice or compliant Call-off via a Framework Agreement, as set out in Procurement Standing Order 1.4.1.

 Executive Board shall determine whether or not to accept a tender in all cases where the tender value is in excess of £5,000,000.